-- (i) Incorporating and coordinating the population programme in the training activities of personnel through the Directorate of Personnel Management (DPM) and the Kenya Institute of Administration (KIA). - (ii) Integrating and incorporating population issues into development projects through the District Development Committee (DDC) and the Provincial Administration. - (iii) Ensuring that the specialized sub-committees of the DDC especially the District Population and Family Planning Committees (DP&FPC) are functional. - (iv) Using Provincial Administration particularly Chiefs and Assistant chiefs including the local leaders to act as agents of change. - (vi) Expanding coverage of civil registration and providing data on births, and deaths and other vital statistics. - (vii) Integrating STDs/HIV/AIDS concerns into development issues.
+- Incorporating and coordinating the population programme in the training activities of personnel through the Directorate of Personnel Management (DPM) and the Kenya Institute of Administration (KIA). - (ii) Integrating and incorporating population issues into development projects through the District Development Committee (DDC) and the Provincial Administration. - (iii) Ensuring that the specialized sub-committees of the DDC especially the District Population and Family Planning Committees (DP&FPC) are functional. - (iv) Using Provincial Administration particularly Chiefs and Assistant chiefs including the local leaders to act as agents of change. - (vi) Expanding coverage of civil registration and providing data on births, and deaths and other vital statistics. - (vii) Integrating STDs/HIV/AIDS concerns into development issues.

-1.2 Office of the Vice President and Ministry of Planning and National Development
+1.2 Office of the Vice-president and Ministry of Planning and National Development

-In addition to the activities of the NCPD, the Office of the Vice-President will be concerned with:-
+In addition to the activities of the NCPD, the Ministry will be concerned with:-

-- (i) Integration of population issues into development planning at all levels, noting the impact of HIV/AIDS. - (ii) Providing demographic data to all ministries and agencies and to assist in conducting surveys and research. - (iii) Providing the relevant population information at the district level.
+(i) Integration of population issues into development planning at all levels, noting the impact of HIV/AIDS.

+- (ii) Providing demographic data to all ministries and agencies and to assist in conducting surveys and research. - (iii) Providing the relevant population information at the district level. - (iv NCPD will advise and guide all ministries in matters pertaining to population and development.